KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Repository name and main js file name is not the same.
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `RubishCollection.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `RubishCollection.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Rugby by mumblebaj](https://github.com/mumblebaj/MMM-Rugby)